 Tackling a cove lighting project made me realize how competitive The Home Depot prices are.
 Renovating an apartment 3 years ago, I went to a fancy wholesaler to get “special” fixtures, but it turns out that The Home Depot might have been less hassle and money!

 I was doing research for a neighbor.
 He is remodeling and I want to help him design with lighting yet avoid expensive decorative fixtures.
-Cove lighting is not about the fixtures, because the light source is hidden from view.
+Cove lighting is not about invisible fixtures.

 Why cove lighting?

 Cove lighting is a form of indirect lighting built into ledges, recesses, or valences in a ceiling or high on the walls of a room.
 It may be used as primary lighting, or as a backdrop.
 Lighting specialists recommend installing cove lighting at least 18″ below the ceiling and at least 6′ 8″ (standard door height) above the floor.
 In kitchens, the concept of cove lighting can be incorporated if the fixtures are installed on the top of kitchen cabinets.